quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/sql-security-filters/README.md

 FROM log_in_attempts
 WHERE login_date = '2022-05-09' OR login_date = '2022-05-08';
 ```

-**How it works:**
-* `WHERE login_date = '2022-05-09'`: Sets a filter condition for the exact day of the reported incident.
-* `OR login_date = '2022-05-08'`: Uses the `OR` operator to expand the query range to include the preceding 24 hours.
-If an event matches either date condition, it is successfully populated in the final analysis report.
+* **How it works:** Utilizes the `OR` operator to expand the query range.
+If a log entry matches either the day of the incident or the day prior, it is successfully populated in the final analysis report for the Incident Response (IR) team.

----

-## 🌍 3.
-Retrieve Login Attempts Outside of Mexico
+### 3. Geo-Filtering: Anomalous Foreign Traffic
-The Incident Response team determined that recent malicious credential-stuffing attempts did not originate from the company's regional offices in Mexico.
-To focus investigation efforts on foreign traffic anomalies, I filtered out all regional entries mapped to Mexico.
+The SOC determined that recent malicious credential-stuffing attempts did not originate from the company's regional offices in Mexico.
+To focus investigation efforts strictly on foreign traffic anomalies, I filtered out all regional entries.

 **SQL Query:**
 ```sql